 An MLD probe request is a Probe Request frame:

-with the Address 1 field set to the broadcast destination address with the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP, or with the Address 1 field set to the broadcast destination address with the Address 3 field set to wildcard BSSID and with the SSID field set to the SSID of an AP
+with the Address 1 field set to the broadcast address, the Address 3 field set to the BSSID of an AP, or with the Address 1 field set to the BSSID of an AP, or with the Address 1 field set to the broadcast address, the Address 3 field set to wildcard BSSID and the SSID field set to the SSID of an AP

-that includes a TBD signalling that identifies that the Probe Request frame is an MLD probe request.
+and that includes a TBD signalling that identifies that the Probe Request frame is an MLD probe request and that identifies which APs of the AP MLD are requested.

 An MLD probe request allows a non-AP STA to request an AP to include the complete set of capabilities, parameters and operation elements of other APs affiliated to the same AP MLD as the AP.
 It is TBD how the complete information of an AP affiliated to the same AP MLD as the AP identified in the Address 1 or Address 3 field of the Probe Request frame is requested.